Frequently Asked Questions

 This will allow you to review your manuscript one last time.
 We will then distribute the manuscripts to your fellow workshop members via email.

-You will receive an automatic response email which will have a copy of your application (your writing samples will not be attached in this automated response).
+You will receive an automatic response email which will have a copy of your application (your writing samples will not be attached in this automated response due to spam filters).
 You will then receive a separate email from the conference coordinator confirming receipt of your application and letting you know if your application is complete or if there is anything missing.
 You will need to submit the missing information before the application can be reviewed by the directors.

 Once You Have Been Accepted